TechDataMan/TechDataMan.github.io/_posts/2024-09-16-blog-post-first.md

 	<i>Figure 3 – Histogram of survey results on the question of programming languages mastered depending on education and country</i>
 </div>
 <br>

+The interplay of these languages enables data scientists to create complex data pipelines, analyze data and effectively visualize and communicate the results.
+The high salaries in these regions are presumably the result of the high demand for skilled workers.

 ## Conclusion
 You won't get rich as a data scientist - but you can definitely earn a good salary by combining a favorable location, solid training and mastery of essential programming languages.
 With these prerequisites, you can position yourself in an exciting and future-oriented professional field that offers not only financial returns, but also professional fulfillment.